-Please send cardboard! and other recyclables that help me teach others
+Please send cardboard! ...And other recyclables that help me teach others

--GRILL SKEWERS (BAMBOO) for puppet handles
+-GRILL SKEWERS (BAMBOO) for making puppet rods

 -DOWEL RODS for crankie theater dowels. small or large, we can use them all!